dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.md

 # AzureFunctionsNodeScores-Cosmos

-Set up an Express Node.js app on an Azure Function that talks to CosmosDB via MongoDB protocol.
+Set up an Express Node.js app on an Azure Function that talks to a CosmosDB database via MongoDB protocol.
+Application Insights is used to provide performance metrics information.

+## Deployment

 Click the button below to deploy it in your Azure subscription.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdgkanatsios%2FAzureFunctionsNodeLeaderboard%2Fmaster%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>